-I’ve been inspecting homes and commercial buildings for nearly 20 years now.
+I’ve been inspecting homes and commercial buildings for many years now.
 I’ve seen all types of fads and industry changes come into the marketplace.
 Pre-listing home inspections aren’t anything new.
 But now there are several organizations really pushing them on real estate agents and consumers.
 While on the surface, they may sound like a great thing, you need to know the pros and cons of pre-listing home inspections before diving into the deep end. (also known as Sellers inspections)

 What is a Pre-Listing Home Inspection

 Okay, first let’s get something clear.
 I’m not a real estate agent.
 I provide top of the line Tulsa home inspections.
 This article is my opinion only based on many years in the business.
 Use this article is for informational purposes only.